 1. Combine the Water and Cornstarch

 In a heat-proof container, combine the cold water and cornstarch.
 Whisk until the lumps in the cornstarch are gone.
-Now whisk in the corn syrup until it's combined.
+Then whisk in the corn syrup, until combined.

 2. Heat and Cool the Mixture